mariusmg/csharpcodingguidelines/readme.md

         }
     }

     You're writing code in a static typed language, so just let the compiler cacth as many stuff as possible at compile time (instead of runtime).
+Also be aware when returning bool from method which should act as statuses.
+True/False are fine at the begginging but if there is a chnace to also have to support something like NotSet, don't go with bools, just use a enum with a strcture like this:

+    public enum GenericStatus
+    {
+        NotSet,
+        Correct,
+        Incorrect,
+    }

 ######   Exceptions